Top 5 Best Telescope for Land Viewing

 The eyepieces have 20x and 40x magnification powers.
 That makes it a great telescope for observing wildlife.
 You won’t exactly be counting the rings of Saturn with this unit.
 However, when you need to observe the landscape, it’s a great pick.

-What makes it a great travel scope is its excellent portability.
+Even so, what makes this a great travel scope is its excellent portability.
 While the tripod isn’t the most stable in this category, considering the price tag, the kit offers excellent value as a starter scope.

 5. Most Popular Pick — Gskyer 70mm Telescope